chandler767/Read-The-Room/README.md

 3. Navigate to the 'application' folder and open '.env'.
 You may need to show hidden files to see the '.env' file.

-4. Add your AWS keys to the '.env' files.
+4. Add your AWS keys to the '.env' file.
 ```
 AWS_ACCESS_KEY=YOUR_ACCESS_KEY_HERE
 AWS_SECRET_KEY=YOUR_SECRET_KEY_HERE
 ```

-5. Get all the dependencies and run the project (still in the application folder):
+5. Use your console to get all the dependencies and run the project (from within the 'application' folder):
 `go get -d && go run main.go`

 6. A browser window should open automatically and the dashboard should be displayed.
 Use Google Chrome and navigate to `http://localhost:8091/` if the dashboard does not display or if the dashboard opens in an incompatible browser.